 But, we find out the hanging weight just a few days after the animals are dropped off at the butcher.
 We let you know what your total is 1 to 2 weeks before your meat is ready for pick up but that is after you place your order.

 No. Whatever size order you place with us is the size order you will receive.
 If you want to receive two quarters you’ll have to order two quarters.
 If you want to order a half but need it split into quarters you can split it up yourself once you get it.
 But, if you order a half you’ll receive a half.
+If you order a whole pork you'll receive a whole pork and it will not be seperated into halves.

 All meat is vacuum sealed in clear freezer plastic wrap and each cut is labeled.
 The meat is then immediately frozen to preserve quality.
 All meat (beef, pork, and chicken) will be frozen when you pick it up.
 It can be stored in a zero degree or below deep freezer, preferably not frost free, for up to a year.